luohf-infinilabs/luohf-infinilabs/README.md

 ### ⚡ Fun fact:

-*   I spent 8 years working in information security before transitioning to big data search, making me a big believer in the power of SecDevOps!
+*   I spent 8 years working in information security before transitioning to data search, making me a big believer in the power of SecDevOps!

 <!---
 luohf-infinilabs/luohf-infinilabs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.